 Geological Significance

-When you visit Ototoka Beach, you'll notice the fascinating fossil deposits that tell the story of ancient marine life.
+When you visit Ototoka Beach, the dramatic cliffs reveal a treasure trove of fossil deposits that narrate the story of ancient marine environments near Whanganui.

 Fossil Deposits Overview

-Situated along the stunning coastline, Ototoka Beach boasts fossil deposits that reveal significant insights into geological history.
-These fossils, dating back 2.4 to 1.5 million years, are part of the Quaternary period and reflect recent climate and sea level changes.
+Located along the wild coastline near Whanganui, Ototoka Beach is renowned for its fossil deposits that offer a window into New Zealand’s geological past.
+These fossils, dating back 1.5 to 2.4 million years, belong to the Quaternary period and reflect ancient climate and sea level shifts.

 Geological Features Explained